Tyrn/wei/the-insider-en.typ

      "Shavash is a briber and a scoundrel."

      "Ashinik, sonny,  all Weian officials  are bribers and scoundrels.
-You, however, dislike Shavash much  more than, say, Khanida  or Akhaggar  - while they cause just as much harm."
+You, however, dislike Shavash much  more than, say, Khanida  or Akhaggar---while they cause just as much harm."

      "Khanida hasn't tried to destroy us."